markymarc11/Notebook/Scann3D.md

---Used the select vertexes tool, dragged around what i didn;t want --then used the tool "delete the current set of selected vertices" button --repeated until i got rid of everything i didnt want
+--Used the select vertexes tool, dragged around what i didn;t want --then used the tool "delete the current set of selected vertices" button --repeated until i got rid of everything i didnt want -with the new image that was produced the file was saved as a .ply file -tried uploading to sketchfab
+-file uploaded but there were parts of the image that were missing -not sure eactly what occured
+-tried using the file in a different format and exported as an .obj file -same problem occured
+--i hate sketchfab currently
+-tried again and the file now has a colourful background -where did the colour come from
+-still hate sketchfab